asha0012-asif/s2024-assignments/README.md

 ###### Status: Complete

+## Assignment 3: API with Authentication

+This is an updated API which allows users to sign in / sign up using their Google Account.

+This covers my learning of dealing with authentication routes for Google.

+###### Status: Complete

 ## Assignment 2: CRUD API with MongoDB

 This is an updated API which allows users to perform CRUD operations